Heidelberg University shooting

-The Heidelberg University shooting occurred on 24 January 2022, when an 18-year-old male student, Nikolai G., opened fire on a crowd during an ongoing lecture in Heidelberg University in Baden-Württemberg, Germany, killing one student and injuring three others.
-The shooter then fled the scene and later committed suicide by shooting himself.
+On 24 January 2022, a mass shooting occurred in a lecture hall at Heidelberg University in Baden-Württemberg, Germany.
+One person was killed and three others were injured before the perpetrator, 18-year-old student Nikolai G., fled the building, killing himself on university grounds.

 The police arrived at the scene shortly after the attack, and launched an investigation.
-The gunman's motives are reported to be unclear.
+The gunman's motives were unclear.
 Several public figures and organizations expressed their condolences and offered support to the affected students and their families.
-It was the first school shooting in Germany that resulted in fatalities since the Winnenden school shooting in March 2009.

 Background

-Germany has some of the strictest gun laws in Europe, and school shootings are rare.
+Germany has some of the strictest gun laws in Europe, and school shootings there are rare.
 Anyone under 25 is required to pass a psychological evaluation before getting a gun licence.
 The last school shooting in Germany that resulted in fatalities before the attack was the Winnenden school shooting in March 2009.

 The university had initially opted to educate students virtually, due to the COVID-19 pandemic in Germany, but it resumed in-person learning in October 2021.
 The tutorial was split into small groups of about 30 students.